 - The latest state of affairs can then be downloaded daily in the form of CVE’s.

-The above scenario will never reveal all the risks, but it is always a lot better than ignoring this problem.
-This is an open system which is filled voluntarily from a multitude of sources of varying quality.
+The above scenario will never reveal all risks, but it is always better than just ignoring this problem.
+This is an open system that is maintained voluntarily from a multitude of sources of varying quality.
 A commercial software developer, who seriously invests in this, certainly has more quality to offer.
 However, that quality comes at a considerable price, which may well constitute a high barrier.
 However, doing nothing at all is not an option and if you have already opted for SparkleFlow, then this integration is actually a no-brainer.

-Large organizations generally consist of many roles, departments and layers.
-Each with its own processes, information flows and support systems, which help in carrying out the daily tasks.
+Large organizations generally consist of many roles, departments, and layers.
+Each with its own processes, information flows, and support systems, which help in carrying out the daily tasks.
 This usually works fine because the needs are clear and given sufficient attention.
-However, where it becomes more difficult is when insight has to be gained about information and processes that cross departments.
-For a correct insight for the benefit of decision-making, information and processes must be combined to arrive at a total picture.
+However, it becomes more difficult when insight has to be gained about information and processes that cross departments.
+For a correct insight for decision-making, information and processes must be combined to arrive at a total picture.
 Lees meer

 SparkleFlow has been developed with the aim of collecting all relevant information about software applications and exchanging it with other systems.
-Consider, for example, distribution systems, workspace management systems, service desk (ITSM) systems, software asset management systems, configuration management databases, Active Directory, etc. This makes it possible to collect data, combine it into useful information and put it into perspective.
+Consider, for example, distribution systems, workspace management systems, service desk (ITSM) systems, software asset management systems, configuration management databases, Active Directory, etc. This makes it possible to collect data, combine it into useful information, and put it into perspective.
 This information can then be displayed on various dashboards.
-SparkleFlow has its own dashboard platform where in addition to a number of standard dashboards, dashboards can also be tailor-made to fulfill any information requirement.
-However, it is also possible to submit a dataset from SparkleFlow to a reporting tool of your choice, such as Power BI, Crystal reports or Tableau.
+SparkleFlow has its own dashboard platform with a number of standard dashboards, or dashboards can be tailor-made to fulfill any information requirement.
+However, it is also possible to submit a dataset from SparkleFlow to a reporting tool of your choice, such as Power BI, Crystal reports, or Tableau.

 CROSS DEPARTMENT INSIGHT